ayiaware/covid19-insight/README.md

 APIs

-Data for covid 19 cases for states in nigeria
+Data for covid 19 aCases for states in nigeria

 https://covidnigeria.herokuapp.com/api